 People are like grass and flowers!

-"You sweep men away in the sleep of death; they are like the new grass of the morning—though in the morning it springs up new, by evening it is dry and withered."
-Psalm 90:5-6
+Psalm 90:5-6, "You sweep men away in the sleep of death; they are like the new grass of the morning--though in the morning it springs up new, by evening it is dry and withered."

 "As for man, his days are like grass, he flourishes like a flower of the field; the wind blows over it and it is gone, and its place remembers it no more."
 Psalm 103:15-16

-Thus is our life liable to a thousand accidents every day, any of which may cut us off.
-But though we should escape all these—yet at length the LORD sweeps them away, and they are gone!
+In the same way, our life is liable to a thousand accidents every day, any of which may cut us off.
+But though we should escape all these--yet at length the Lord sweeps us away, and we are gone!

 "You turn men back to dust, saying: Return to dust, O sons of men."
 Psalm 90:3